mplewis/freevite/NOTES.md

 - [ ] Form to request resend link(s) for email address
 - [ ] Hold RSVP locally with cookie
 - [ ] Resend confirmation if an RSVP enters an existing email
-- [ ] Review all page titles and add contextual data where relevant
 - [ ] Add Sentry to frontend
 - [ ] Clean up relative imports
 - [ ] Use `navigate` instead of `a href`